primesoft-group/oneconnexx-docs/_pages/addins/en/dispatcher.md

 ##### Run at certain times of the day

-*Requirement:* A database table “Dispatcher” with at least the columns “DispatcherId” of type “int”, “DueTime” of type “nvarchar” and “LastProcessed” of type “datetime”.
+*Requirement:* A database table "Dispatcher" with at least the columns "DispatcherId" of type "int", "DueTime" of type "nvarchar" and "LastProcessed" of type "datetime".

 *Parameter:*
 * dueTimeColumn = "DueTime"
 * lastProcessedColumn = "LastProcessed"
 * updateQuery = "UPDATE Dispatcher SET LastProcessed = GETDATE() WHERE DispatcherId = {DispatcherId}"

-*How it works:* For each line in the result of the SQL query, an event is only triggered if the current time of day is greater than the time in “DueTime” and the last execution (in “LastProcessed”) is not within the current day.
-If an event was triggered, the current time is written in the “LastProcessed” column.
+*How it works:* For each line in the result of the SQL query, an event is only triggered if the current time of day is greater than the time in "DueTime" and the last execution (in "LastProcessed") is not within the current day.
+If an event was triggered, the current time is written in the "LastProcessed" column.